For the average person who wants to lose weight

 In part, canned food is safe to eat.

 In modern times, the cans are made of steel, aluminum or tin, possibly coated inside with a plastic layer which prevents the metal from leaching into the food; some producers even use plastic envelops instead of metal.
-The healthiest choice is to use glass jars, but they are also the most expensive products.
+The healthiest choice is to use glass jars, but they are also the most expensive products (if available at all).

 However, the plastic layer usually contains bisphenol-A. Some producers use a plastic layer which doesn't contain bisphenol-A, but you have to check with the producer to make sure that this is the case; still, there is no guarantee that the replacement is safer.

 The problem is that the bisphenol-A (BPA), a chemical which may be dangerous to health, leaches into the food.
 The amount of leached bisphenol-A which ends up in the body depends on the type of food, with canned soup being by far the worst.
 This doesn't necessarily make the canned food unsafe, because the absolute amount of ingested bisphenol-A is still below the level which is considered safe.